MunilakshmiP/100-days-of-devops/Day 63/README.md

+# Secret Management on AWS – Simplified and Secure!

 Hello, awesome learners! 🎉 Welcome to  **Day 63**  of my  **100 Days of DevOps journey**.
 Today, let’s unravel one of the most intriguing and  _most-asked topics in interviews_:  **Secret Management**  on AWS.
 Don’t worry, I’ll keep it simple, fun, and insightful with examples to make this knowledge stick!

 ----------